 What is customer acquisition cost?
 Customer acquisition cost is the price of winning a new customer or client for your business.
 Customer acquisition cost includes expenses like advertising, wages paid to salespeople, and overhead of the marketing and sales team.

-Businesses have always needed to know their customer acquisition cost so they could make sure they’re not spending too much money to win a new customer.
+Businesses need to know their customer acquisition cost so they can make sure they’re not spending too much money to win a new customer.

 - Marketing and advertising costs

 - Wages for marketing professionals (like designers, consultants, and executives)

 - Overhead expenses of the sales and marketing teams (including software, hardware, and office space)